|Tyre Sizing Charts:|

 [all dimensions in millimeters]

-In addition to being able to accurately size a tire, knowing the actual casing size and tread width provides an indication of air volume, tread characteristics and tread contact area; all of which provide you with a more concise idea of what ride characteristics to expect from each of WTB's tires.
+In addition to being able to accurately size a tyre, knowing the actual casing size and tread width provides an indication of air volume, tread characteristics and tread contact area; all of which provide you with a more concise idea of what ride characteristics to expect from each of WTB's tyres.

 Tubulars existed in 6 different sizes, but only two of them are readily available these days.

-If you want to sound like an ignorant yahoo, call them "tubies" or "tubeless tires."
+If you want to sound like an ignorant yahoo, call them "tubies" or "tubeless tyres."